arangodb/docs-hugo/site/content/3.12/arangograph/oasisctl/import.md

 ---
-layout: default
-description: Description of the oasisctl import command
 title: Oasisctl Import
 menuTitle: Import
-weight: 20
+weight: 70
+description: >-
+  Description of the oasisctl import command
+archetype: default
 ---
+Import data from a local database or from another remote database into an Oasis deployment.

 ## Synopsis

 Import data from a local database or from another remote database into an Oasis deployment.

 ```